TheAlchemist82/Vidura-ShriTech/README.md

 ## 1. Keras

-      Keras is a high-level deep-learning API of the Tensorflow platform used for implementing neural networks.
+      Keras is a high-level deep-learning API of the Tensorflow platform for implementing neural networks.
       In the project, we have used a variety of image preprocessing, models, and layer classes to build a Convolutional Neural Network from scratch, with help of internet resources mentioned at the end of the document.

 ## 2. pandas

-      A widely used, flexible and fast data manupilation tool, used as the primary library for handling data in the project.
+      A widely used, flexible and fast data manipulation tool, used as the primary library for handling data in the project.

 ## 3. numpy